Raymond Chester: Regular season

+Playoffs

+Personal life

+During his NFL career, Chester, along with NFL players MacArthur Lane and Sherman White, formed a charitable organization, Pros For Oakland.
+The group, with donations from professional athletes of money and time, provided athletes as public speakers and to run sports clinics for youth; and in one instance 25 professionals were present to support 850 children competing in the Special Olympics.

 An avid golfer, Chester managed the Lake Chabot Golf Course for 20 years.
 Currently he acts as a consultant for golf course development and management.

+He also held an executive position for the Raiders coordinating ticket sales.

+Honors

-He is a member of the Maryland Athlete Hall of Fame as well as the Central Intercollegiate Athletic Association Hall of Fame.
+He is a member of the Maryland Athletic Hall of Fame as well as the Central Intercollegiate Athletic Association Hall of Fame.
+In 2018, Chester was inducted into the Black College Football Hall of Fame.
+In 2016, he was inducted into the Bay Area Sports Hall of Fame.

 In 2014, a campaign was launched by the Black Sports Legends Foundation to get Chester elected to the Pro Football Hall of Fame as well.
 At that time, Chester said: "I think it’s time that the Hall of Fame selection committee go back and recognize some of the guys who were absolutely the best player in their era...And no one can dispute that I was one of the top three players at my position in my era.
 No one can dispute that."